Kindly Myers Requests ‘Good Vibes Only’ While Flaunting Her Figure In A Floral Crop Top & Nude Bikini Bottoms

 Kindly Myers knows how to keep her 2 million Instagram followers coming back for more.
 The American model often entertains her fans by flaunting her figure in revealing ensembles — a trend she continued in the latest addition to her feed on Friday morning.

 In the sizzling snap, Kindly went full bombshell in a sexy white crop top that was adorned with bright pink roses.
-The number had flowy bell sleeves that gave it a boho feel, and a plunging v neckline that left plenty of cleavage well on display.
-It cut off just below the model’s chest, leaving her flat midsection and abs in full view as well.
+The number had flowy bell sleeves that gave it a boho feel, and a plunging V neckline that left plenty of cleavage on display.
+The top cut off just below the model’s chest, leaving her flat midsection and abs in full view as well.

-The blond beauty went even skimpier with the lower half of her look, which was a pair of nude bikini bottoms that did nothing but favors for her killer curves.
-The swimwear boasted a high-cut and seemingly cheeky design that showcased her sculpted legs and pert derriere.
+The blond beauty went even skimpier with the lower half of her look, which was a pair of nude bikini bottoms that did plenty of favors for her killer curves.
+The swimwear boasted a high-cut and cheeky design that showcased her sculpted legs and pert derriere.
 It also had a strappy waistband that clung tightly to her hips to accentuate her trim waist and hourglass silhouette.

-Kindly wore her platinum tresses down and pulled most of them over one of her shoulders.
-She added a dainty silver necklace for a bit of bling, as well as a touch of makeup to highlight her striking features.
+Kindly wore her platinum tresses down and pulled most of them over one shoulder.
+She added a dainty silver necklace for a bit of bling and a touch of makeup to highlight her striking features.
 The application looked to include a nude lipstick, red blush, eyeliner, and mascara.

 The sizzling snap appeared to be from a professional photoshoot in the desert, which Kindly credited to photographer Joel Flora.
-She was crouched down to the ground with one knee rested on the dirt while turning her head to gaze at the camera with an intense and alluring stare.
-In the caption of the upload, she asked one thing — “good vibes only.”
+In the image, she crouched down to the ground with one knee resting on the dirt while turning her head to gaze at the camera with an intense and alluring stare.
+In the caption of the upload she asked for one thing: “good vibes only.”

-Many of Kindly’s followers seemed to hear her request, as the comments section has been filled with encouraging words, emoji, and compliments.
+Many of Kindly’s followers seemed to hear her request, as the comments section filled with encouraging words, emoji, and compliments.

 “Very gorgeous,” one person wrote.